One repo. One runner. Zero infrastructure.

 The control plane

-Inside dashboard/ a Next.js app shells out to gh for every /api/* call — reading repo secrets, dispatching workflows, writing back config.
+Inside apps/dashboard/ a Next.js app shells out to gh for every /api/* call - reading repo secrets, dispatching workflows, writing back config.
 Loopback-gated by default; environment variables (AEON_DASHBOARD_ALLOWED_HOSTS, AEON_DASHBOARD_ALLOW_ANY_HOST) open it up for Tailscale or a reverse proxy when needed.
 Same-origin checks (Origin → allowlist) keep a malicious page from driving the API via no-cors POST.

 Repo layout, condensed